Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Remove the custom enchantment descriptions in English for OpenBlocks enchantments, as they are part of OpenBlocks Reopened.
 - Add the Scheduling Press as a choice reward from the normal press quest.
 - Add the growth_accelerator tag to EvilCraft Blood Potash.
+- Update quests for the various Extra Utilities 2 Grid Power Generators to reflect their new balance.

 ## Texture Transformations: